-Our quarterly results may fluctuate significantly, and our small public "float" adversely affects liquidity of our Common Stock and stock price
+Our quarterly results may fluctuate significantly, and the relatively small average daily trading volume of our Common Stock may adversely affect the liquidity of our Common Stock and stock price

 Our quarterly operating results may fluctuate significantly in the future due to such factors as acceptance of our product by automotive manufacturers and consumers, timing of our product introductions, availability and pricing of components from third parties, competition, timing of orders, foreign currency exchange rates, technological changes and economic conditions generally.
 Broad market fluctuations in the stock markets can adversely affect the market price of our Common Stock.
 In addition, failure to meet or exceed analysts' expectations of financial performance may result in immediate and significant price and volume fluctuations in our Common Stock.